-Pawsitive Service Dog Solutions, in Northern California, knows first-hand and personally, that Autism Service Dogs dramatically improve the lives of children with special needs, as well as the lives of their families.
+Pawsitive Service Dog Solutions, in Northern California, knows first-hand and personally, that Autism Service Dogs dramatically improve the lives of children (and adults) with special needs, as well as the lives of their families.
 We know because we’ve experienced the blessing ourselves.

 It is our mission to ensure that other families challenged by Spectrum Disorders and other neurological impairments experience the same wonderful improvements that service dogs have made in our lives.
 We also train and place Diabetic Alert Dogs, Hypoglycemic Alert Dogs and Seizure Alert/Response Dogs as well.